Ways to Get Natural Arthritis Relief

 Symptoms almost always occur suddenly, and often at night.
 Common symptoms of gout include:5

-- Intenser joint pain – Usually in the big toe, however it also commonly occurs in the ankles, knees, elbows, wrists, and fingers.
+- Intense joint pain – Usually in the big toe, however, it also commonly occurs in the ankles, knees, elbows, wrists, and fingers.
 The inflammation is likely to be severe in the first 4 to 12 hours after it begins.

 - Lingering discomfort – Joint discomfort after the most severe pain can last from days to weeks.

 - Inflammation and redness – The affected joints become red, swollen, tender, and feel warm.